 approximately 10 resident weeks per year).
 30 day schools are limited to 2 riders, and one student per 6 month resident school.
 The long term instructor's program is limited to 1-2 riders a year (housed at the school), and 5 riders that can stay off the school grounds.
 (This is due to our limited dormitory space, which houses both short and long term students) There are however, quite a few economical rentals in our area.

 12. Do you train horses at the school?

 Yes.
 A limited number of horses are taken in for training.
-Minimum stay is 6 months.
+We suggest that the minimum stay be 6 months.
 The

-includes board.
+includes board/feed.
 If you want one of the instructors to personally train your horse, the fee

 13. Is Riding Instruction a good business?